What Are Key Leadership Qualities You Can Emulate Today?

 - Master the three C’s: Clarity, continuity and creativity are the three tenets of effective communications.
 For example, while you may work in a highly technical or niche industry, don’t try to impress your employees with overly complex or “puffed up sentences.”
 You won’t build relationships with your employees, like we mentioned above, by talking down to subordinates.
 With continuity, remember that while you may be passionate about your goals, you may need to state it multiple times for your team before they get on board.
 Meanwhile, when you do reiterate your vision, do so creatively, in ways that appeal to each unique member on your team.

-Character: It’s what DEFINES you
+Key Leadership Quality 3: Character – It’s what DEFINES you

 What core values or beliefs guide you in your daily life?
 Maxwell defines character as the foundation on which leaders build their ultimate success.
 They are the essential values you hold and emulate in both your public and private behavior.